YottaDB/YDBDoc/MessageRecovery/errors.rst

 VARNAME2LONG, Variable name length exceeds maximum allowed length xxxx.

-Run Time Error: This indicates that the length of a variable name specified in a SimpleAPI call exceeded the maximum limit.
+Run Time Error: This indicates that the length of a variable name specified in a SimpleAPI call exceeded the maximum limit, even though the same name could work in M due to silent truncation.
 The maximum value is identified in the message text.

 Action: Specify the variable name within the maximum length limit and retry the SimpleAPI call.

 ------------------
 VARRECBLKSZ
 ------------------

 VARRECBLKSZ, Blocksize must be at least record size + 4 bytes